Assisted Pedal Cycles. Converting an existing bike using the

 Presuming that you have a bike that you want to convert, and that you

 have a Mid-Drive kit waiting to be installed; the first job is

 to remove the front dérailleur (if present).

 This is the point at which most online

 commentators assume that what they needed to do is universal, and some

-actually recommend that you destroy parts of the derailleur shift
+actually recommend that you destroy parts of

 mechanism with wire cutters in order to get the chain off.

 You don't need to destroy anything, but you do need to own